 My identity and practice as an information professional is a natural extension of my personal commitment to accessibility, inclusion, and open government.
 You can read more about my accomplishments and current certifications on this site.
 I also use this site for my personal blog.
 (I had to get as much leverage as possible out of the only good pun I have ever made.)

 For now, I live outside Washington, DC, but I am actively seeking opportunities in museums and libraries in Chicago, Illinois.
 I look forward to bringing my experience in data analytics and management to advance informal education in the Chicago area.

 contact me via anita @ anitalife . com

-professional interests: 508 compliance, big data, DC history, digitization projects, evaluating cultural heritage initiatives, fundraising/grantwriting, government acquisitions and contracting, history of science, informal science education, library management, Montessori, open data, public health, public libraries, punk rock, special libraries, transportation
+professional interests: 508 compliance, big data, DC history, digitization projects, disability studies, evaluating cultural heritage initiatives, fundraising/grantwriting, government acquisitions and contracting, history of science, inclusive education, informal science education, library management, Montessori, open data, pediatric transition, public health, public libraries, punk rock, special libraries, transportation

 personal interests: acupuncture, bike camping/commuting/touring, bonsai, buying my first apartment, Esperanto, exegesis, food preservation, feature writing, hiking